Jiaaming/PixelProof/README.md

 **Empower your images with invisible watermarking and Web3 on-chain registration.**

-**PixelProof** is a lightweight demo project that embeds an invisible watermark into uploaded images, then registers a hash of the watermarked file on the Polygon testnet.
+**PixelProof** is a lightweight demo project that embeds an invisible watermark into uploaded images, then registers a hash of the watermarked file on the ETH Sepolia and Solana Devnet.

 By combining digital watermarking with blockchain timestamps, you get both proof-of-ownership and a robust way to track potential misuse.